miapferreira/miapferreira/README.md

-- 🌱 I’m currently learning K8S, Python
+- 🌱 I’m currently learning K8S and Python
 - 👯 I’m looking to collaborate on AWS & Terraform
 - 🤔 I’m looking for help with K8S, Helm
 - 💬 Ask me about AWS, Terraform